-(Editor’s note: Veteran bass pro Dave Lefebre has agreed to take time to share his insights into each FLW Tour event of the 2011 season.
+(Editor’s note: Veteran bass pro Dave Lefebre has agreed to take time to share his insights into each FLW Tour event of the 2012 season.
 After every event, Lefebre will give his thoughts on tournament strategy, winning techniques and other behind-the-scenes stories/information that is compelling to our readers.
-The following blog represents his first installment.
-Lefebre ultimately finished the Lake Okeechobee event in 36th place and walked away with $10,500 in winnings.)
+The following blog represents his first installment of the season.
+Lefebre ultimately finished the Lake Okeechobee event in 23rd place with a two-day total of 32 pounds, 8 ounces and walked away with $11,500 in winnings.)

 To read more about Dave’s life on the road, check out On Tour With Dave and Anne, sponsored by Chevy.
 Throughout the 2011 FLW Tour season, Dave and his wife, Anne will be keeping a detailed blog of their experiences while traveling the country in their Chevy Trucks.